-Hansen, Allen & Luce, Inc. (HAL) was retained by Skyline Mountain Special Service District (District) to prepare the Drinking Water Source Protection (DWSP) Plan for their Golf Course Well.
-This report has been prepared in accordance with R309-600-9, Utah Administrative Code.
-This introduction addresses the water system information, source information, and designated person information.
+Hansen, Allen & Luce, Inc. (HAL) was retained by Skyline Mountain Resort Special Services District (District) to prepare the Drinking Water Source Protection (DWSP) Plan 2022 Update for the Club House Well, Golf Course Well, and Thads Peak Well.
+Source protection areas for the wells have previously been delineated in accordance with R309-600-9 and submitted to the Division of Drinking Water (DDW).